The 1828 Campaign of Andrew Jackson and the Growth of Party Politics

 What was the source of Andrew Jackson's popularity?

-Give examples to indicate how the franchise was extended in the first half of the 19th century.
+Examine how the franchise was extended in the first half of the 19th century and how this affected elections and political parties in the U.S.

-Make a connection between changes in voting participation and the election of 1828.
+Evaluate the impact of changes in voting participation on the election of 1828.

-Describe regional factors evidenced by the voting results in the election of 1828.
+Analyze maps, graphs, and images to determine how regional factors influenced the voting results in the election of 1828.